-Regarding the theoretical explanation for CIP deviations, this paper narrows the gap between the macro and finance literature by modeling CIP deviations in a standard business cycle framework.
-First, macroeconomic research has focused on the failure of uncovered interest rate parity (UIP) and its implication for the macroeconomy.
+This paper is also related to research on the (failure of) interest rate parity and its implication for the macroeconomy.
 Kollmann (2005) introduces exogenous shocks to UIP deviations into a two-country model and shows that UIP shocks are main sources of exchange rate fluctuations.
-In Gabaix and Maggiori (2015), UIP deviations are generated endogenously by segmented international financial markets and financially-constrained global financiers.
-Itskhoki and Mukhin (2021) incorporates this framework into the conventional business cycle model and explain several puzzles in international macroeconomics.
-Kalemli-Özcan (2019), Giovanni et al. (2022), and Varela and Kalemli-Özcan (2022) relate UIP deviations to global risk appetite or global financial cycle and discuss spillover effects through UIP deviations.
-Schmitt-Grohé and Uribe (2022) distinguish transitory and permanent US monetary policy shocks and analyze the effect of each shock on UIP deviations based on a small open New Keynesian model with portfolio adjustment costs.
+In Gabaix and Maggiori (2015), UIP deviations are generated endogenously by segmented international financial markets and global financiers.
+Itskhoki and Mukhin (2021) extend this framework by incorporating into the conventional business cycle model and explain several puzzles in international macroeconomics.
+Kalemli-Özcan (2019), Giovanni et al. (2022), and Varela and Kalemli-Özcan (2022) relate UIP deviations to global risk appetite or global financial cycle and discuss the spillover effect through UIP deviations.
+Schmitt-Grohé and Uribe (2022) distinguish transitory and permanent US monetary policy shock and analyze the effect of each shock on UIP deviations and exchange rate based on small open New Keynesian model with portfolio adjustment costs.
+Notably, Akinci, Şebnem Kalemli-Özcan, and Queralto (2022) and Devereux, Engel, and Wu (2023) have methodological similarities to this paper.
+Akinci, Şebnem Kalemli-Özcan, and Queralto (2022) investigate the effect of uncertainty shock while Devereux, Engel, and Wu (2023) focus on the effect of first-order shocks in the presence of collateral advantage of US government bond.

-The closest works to my paper in terms of methodology are Akinci, Şebnem Kalemli-Özcan, and Queralto (2022) and Devereux, Engel, and Wu (2023).
-They derive UIP deviations from a two-country model with financial intermediaries à la Gertler and Kiyotaki (2010); Akinci, Şebnem Kalemli-Özcan, and Queralto (2022) investigate the effect of uncertainty shock while Devereux, Engel, and Wu (2023) focus on the effect of first-order shocks in the presence of collateral advantage of US government bonds.
 However, all the above papers work on UIP deviations rather than CIP deviations.
 Even though UIP deviations are usually higher than CIP deviations, CIP deviations are crucial for banks since they are usually required to hedge currency risks.
-Said differently, CIP deviations are pivotal barometers for gauging the cost of dollar funding.
+Said differently, CIP deviations are pivotal barometers for gauging the cost of dollar funding in the international financial markets.
 This paper contributes to the literature on interest rate parity and its implication for global economies by shedding light on CIP deviations and the synthetic dollar funding channel.